Basic Tools to Get Started

-You have an INCREDIBLE dream home built on Pinterest.
+You have EPIC mood boards created in Pinterest.
 You have renovation ideas saved for every room in your house.
-When you look at a vision board, you are INSPIRED.
-But then you look around your actual house… you see a couple Hobby Lobby pictures and plants from Target.
-The walls aren’t a color you love, hardly any of the furniture matches, and everything feels a little bit off because you were just doing your best with what the store had at the time.
+Your social platforms are stocked with saved inspo photos.
+But then you look around your actual house.. the walls are not a color you love, hardly any furniture matches, and everything just feels a little bit off.

-However, if you transition from Pinterest into the detailed blogs with step-by-step tutorials.. if you find yourself getting lost on YouTube for hours watching people re-do a room..
-DIY life is calling you.
+Because I am right there with you.
+If you find yourself getting lost on YouTube for hours watching people re-do a room, DIY life is calling you too.
 At this point, you just need to answer.

 Start with the basics.
 There is zero need to go overboard here.
-Definitely start with what fits your budget too!
-Ryobi is such an amazing brand to start with, because they make everything affordable and the quality is great.
+Definitely start with what fits your budget!
+Ryobi is such an amazing brand to start with, because they are affordable and the quality is great.
 For a novice DIY’er, no bad things can be said about Ryobi.
 Fine woodworkers might have a different opinion but we’re all pretty aware this is not a fine woodworking blog – right?
-None of us know what we’re doing. 🙂
+None of us here really know what we’re doing. 🙂

-However, if buying new isn’t in your budget right now – definitely search Craigslist or OfferUp in your area!
-I mean, you could probably even ask your friends and neighbors because chances are they have some tools sitting around in their garage that rarely get used.
+However, if buying new isn’t in your budget right now – search Craigslist or OfferUp in your area!
+I mean, you could probably even ask your friends or neighbors because chances are they have some tools sitting around in their garage that rarely get used.
 The overall point is you do not need to wait on anything to get started.
-Get started, and that will lead you to the items you will want to acquire first.
+Just start and that will lead you to the items you will want to acquire first.

 Essentials